YijiaZhang1996/Machine-learning-for-finance/GroupProject/README.md

 # Data Description
-There are three tables in this project.
+There are four tables in this project.
 They are:

 > * ccf_offline_stage1_test_revised.csv
 > * ccf_offline_stage1_train.csv
 > * ccf_online_stage1_train.csv
 > * Submit File

+**Note:** ccf_online_staged1_train.csv is not used for our project.

-Description of each table (including features and explanations) are listed as follows:
+Description of each dataset we used (including features and explanations) are listed as follows:

 Table1 Users' Offline Consumption and Coupon Collection Behavior
 | Feature|Description|